vectara/vectara-docs/www/docs/learn/enable-keyword-text-matching.md

 ```

-Experiemnting with the `lambda` value is
+Experimenting with the `lambda` value is useful if you're trying to evaluate
-useful if you're trying to evaluate how a keyword system like one based on
+how a keyword system like one based on Elasticsearch or Solr may compare to
-Elasticsearch or Solr may compare to Vectara.
+Vectara.